 - Leverage your headline: Your resume headline uses only a few words to explain what you do.
 Tailor this to the job you’re applying for by swapping in keywords or even the exact title they use for the position.
 For example, you could write “Human Resources Leader” or “Experienced Human Resources Executive.”

-5. Fill In Your Work History.
+6. Fill In Your Work History.

-You’ll list your roles from the past 10-15 years in reverse chronological order, with the most recent one at the top.
+List your roles from the past 10-15 years in reverse chronological order, with the most recent one at the top.

-HR DIRECTOR | 2020 – 2022
+HR DIRECTOR | 2024 – 2026

-Your bullet points go below that overview.
+Your responsibilities and achievements go below that overview.

 - What size teams did you manage?